rangle/redux-beacon/docs/README.md

 each time you want to track something:

   1. Find the event definition for the thing you want to track.
-  2. Match the event definition to a Redux action then fill in the event definition.
+  2. Match the event definition to an action then fill in the event definition.

 If the `eventsMap` object doesn't meet your needs you can also use an